On Being Thankful, by Shira Anthony

 I’m sharing a bit of my gratitude with everyone by offering up an ebook or paperback copy of one of my books (paperbacks for US entrants only).
 Comment on this post and tell me what you’re grateful for, and you’ll be entered!
 I’ll pick a winner on New Year’s Day!
 Happy holidays and a very happy New Year to everyone. –Shira

-Shira’s next release, is now available for preorder from Dreamspinner Press.
+Shira’s next release, First Comes Marriage is now available for preorder from Dreamspinner Press.
 It’s part of the brand new Dreamspun Desires line from Dreamspinner.
 Sweet, romance front and center novels that feature all the classic tropes category romance: mistaken identity, second chances at love, marriages of convenience, secret lives, exotic locations, and lonely millionaire bachelors.
 Dreamspun books are available individually or by subscription at a special discount.

 Blurb: When struggling novelist Chris Valentine meets Jesse Donovan, he’s interested in a book contract, or possibly a date.
 The last thing Chris expects is a marriage proposal from New York City’s most eligible bachelor!